- csrc home

 Currently, there exists several Approved DRBGs, and no Approved NRBGs.

 FIPS 186-2, Digital Signature Standard (DSS), defines two deterministic techniques for generating numbers.
 See Appendices 3.1 and 3.2 and Change Notice #1 of FIPS 186-2.
-Note: FIPS 186-2 has been superceded by FIPS 186-3.
+Note: FIPS 186-2 has been superceded by FIPS 186-3 and 186-4.
 The archived copy of FIPS 186-2 is available to reference the DRBGs contained therein.

 ANSI X9.31 Appendix A.2.4 specifies a technique for generating pseudorandom numbers.
 This is the same technique (using DES) that was specified in Appendix C of ANSI X9.17.